FoundeR & DIRECTOR OF TRAINING

 Dr. Chris MacKinnon

-Chris is a psychologist and Director of Training at Psychologie Mont Royal.
-In this role he sees individuals, couples, and families while overseeing the internship and apprenticeship programs of the practice.
-Prior to this position, he worked as a palliative care psychologist for almost 10 years at the McGill University Health Center.
-Chris holds an academic appointment in the Department of Oncology at McGill and is a faculty member of the Portland Institute for Loss and Transition in Oregon.
-He is a clinical supervisor for numerous healthcare organisations and is involved with several international bereavement education initiatives.
-He was the primary writer for mygrief.ca (developed with the Canadian Virtual Hospice, CVH) which won national innovation awards from the Canadian Foundation of Healthcare Improvement and Digital Health Canada.
-He is a regular contributor to Robert Neimeyer's Techniques of Grief Therapy series published by Routledge.
-He serves on the executive of the International Congress on Palliative Care and is on the advisory board for the newly-formed Montreal Palliative Care Institute.
-He recently began facilitating bereavement support groups through NOVA West Island and joined the CVH Clinical Team.
-A frequent conference and workshop presenter, Chris is passionate about his work as a psychologist, specializing in the broad areas of loss and life transition.
+Chris is a psychologist who, in addition to seeing individuals, couples, and families, oversees the apprenticeship program of the practice.
+He began his career in end-of-life care, a domain he continues to regularly contribute to through publications and organisational consultations.
+For many years he served as a palliative care psychologist at the McGill University Health Center and is presently a faculty member of both the Department of Oncology at McGill and the Portland Institute for Loss and Transition in Oregon.
+He works closely with the Canadian Virtual Hospice where he spearheads several international bereavement education initiatives.
+He is a clinical supervisor to numerous healthcare organisations and facilitates bereavement groups through NOVA West-Island.
+Since 2014 he sits on the executive of the International Congress on Palliative Care and more recently the advisory board for the Montreal Palliative Care Institute.
+A frequent conference and workshop presenter, Chris is passionate about his work as a psychologist, now specialising in the broad areas of loss and life transition.

 founder & CLINICAL DIRECTOR